Pearson-Higher-Ed/elements/docs/elements/templates.md

 {{/demo}}

 ## Three Column
-This template devotes 4 columns to a all content areas.
-By default at medium and smaller breakpoints the content areas stack.
-Use class size to change the breakpoint.
-For example: `pe-template__triple-sm`
+This template devotes 4 columns to all content areas.
+To use add class `pe-template__triple pe-template__triple-[size]`.
+See below code for example.
+Using -md would mean that you want the columns to stack when the width is <768px.
+By default (using just ` pe-template__triple`) the columns stack at lg screen size or <1024px.

+Note:
+- Class size xl does not work

 Dimensions:
 - Full 12 column width at all breakpoints